Kaayrapetov/Predicting-Customer-Satisfaction-for-Rent-the-Runway/README.md

 <br>&emsp;&emsp; **Dress_Style:** Hourglass

-The cleaned data set has about 156,433 observations.
+The cleaned data set has 156,433 observations.

 **Features describing the customer:**  Type_of_customer, Size of the garment customer rented, Size the customer usually wears, Height, Age, Bust Size, Body Type, Weight, Season the garment was rented, Reason the garment was rented, Overall fit of the garment